 Once installed, verify your session:

-If you see your Pantheon sites, then it was installed and authenticated successfully!
+If you see your Pantheon sites, then installation and authentication were successful!
 Once you are comfortable with Terminus, you may find it faster to use than the browser.

 The next few sections of this guide use the example variables

 "Steve's Site D8" as the site name and label.
 Make sure to replace each instance, as well as other variables, with your desired values.

 Create a new Drupal 8 site on Pantheon: